Ph.D. in Geology

 How do I apply?

-Applicants to the Ph.D. program should hold a master's degree from an accredited college or university.
+Applicants to the Ph.D. program may be admitted with either a bachelor’s or master’s degree from an accredited college or university.
 For full graduate standing, at least 30 credits of undergraduate work in geology or related fields must be completed.

 To be considered for admission, students must meet the following minimum university requirements: